tedklin/dynamical/docs/design.md

         - In general, it doesn't make sense to create a Plant without any dynamics.
         - Note that if users do need to create a Plant without any dynamics, they can still do so explicitly.
     - one defined constructor, with the initial state vector as the first argument and default arguments for the C and D matrices.
-        - The considerations I took for the design of the constructor(s) for this class are as follows:
         - In EECS16B, the concept of output is not taught and the C and D matrices are ignored.
 It is assumed that all states are outputs (x_vec = y_vec, so C = Identity) and that there is no feedthrough (D = Zero).
             - This is also why the template parameter num_outputs has a default argument of num_states.
         - It is more common to need to specify a nonzero initial state vector x than to define D explicitly.
 I also wanted to keep the ABCD matrices together for more intuitive instantiation (as opposed to sandwiching like A,B,x,C,D).
 As a result, the initial state vector goes as the first argument.
             - It should be noted that this opens up opportunity for error when initializing a Plant type implementation (i.e. trying to initialize a DiscretePlant with arguments ABCD, forgetting that the A will become x, B will become A, and so forth).
 I'm fairly certain the compiler would throw an error if this does happen, but I haven't tested this.
 - copy-control.
     - none explicitly defined (Rule of Zero).
     - all are synthesized(?)

 *DiscretePlant*
-- *namespace dynamical*
+- *namespace dynamical::lti*
 - *type: class template implementation of Plant*
 - The first using declaration lets us inherit all non copy-control constructors directly from Plant.
 - Inheritance can be a little bit tricky with templates, see quick explanation [here](https://isocpp.org/wiki/faq/templates#nondependent-name-lookup-members) for why we need an explicit *this->* and typename declarations.

 *ContinuousPlant*
-- *namespace dynamical*
+- *namespace dynamical::lti*
 - *type: class template implementation of Plant*
 - TODO: check if synthesizing a lambda on every call to UpdateSim() significantly hurts performance or if it's better to just define a separate function representing the differential equations and point to it.
 - TODO: implement Update() as real-time update?